sphinx-contrib/doxylink/doc/index.rst

     A boolean that decides whether parentheses are appended to function and method role text.
 Default is ``True``.

-.. confval:: doxylink_remote_pdf_files
+.. confval:: doxylink_pdf_files

-    Doxylink can be configured to download remote Doxygen pdf files.
-You should use the output file name as the second element of the value of the ``doxylink`` dictionary **and** as key in the ``doxylink_remote_pdf_files`` dictionary, which should contain the URL to the remote location as value.
-If the pdf file already exists locally, it will not be downloaded.
+    Doxylink can be configured to download remote Doxygen pdf files or copy them from a local location.
+    You should use the output file name as the third element of the value of the ``doxylink`` dictionary **and** as key in the ``doxylink_pdf_files`` dictionary, which should contain the URL to the remote location or local location as value.
+    If the pdf file already exists locally, it will not be downloaded or overwritten.

     .. code-block:: python

-        doxylink = {
-            'polyvox' : ('/home/matt/PolyVox.tag', 'polyvox_doxygen.pdf'),
-        }
-        doxylink_remote_pdf_files = {
+        doxylink_pdf_files = {
             'polyvox_doxygen.pdf': url_to_remote_doxygen_pdf,
+            'qtogre_doxygen.pdf': '/home/matt/qtogre/doxygen.pdf',
         }

 Bug reports
 -----------